The Wildflower Garden and Fairy Retreat

 Can you find the dragons below?

-Most people forget how important to humans these little community based insects are, we can learn a lot from bees, from their team work and their sense of community every bee is important!
-Bees are in trouble and planting flowers can help them survive.
+Hello, let us talk bees!
+Most people forget how important to humans these little community-based insects are, we can learn a lot from bees, from their teamwork and their sense of community.
+Every bee is important, one cannot live without the other, they all have important jobs and rely on each other!
+Bees are in trouble and planting wildflowers can help them survive, I bet they love this wildflower garden!
 Why do bees need our help?
-Because of the following factors to include:
+Because they are facing:

-Habitat Loss – Bumble bees habitat,is being threatened by the development of land, this causes disruption to their underground area for nesting, sites for overwintering (i.e. mulch and/or rotting logs), and an abundance of wildflowers for food from spring through fall.
+Habitat Loss – Bumble bees’ habitat, when humans build houses, office spaces, roads or stores, the development of the land causes disruption to their underground area for nesting, sites for overwintering (i.e., mulch and/or rotting logs), and an abundance of wildflowers for food from spring through fall.

 Climate Change – These fuzzy bees are cold weather adapted but are likely affected by long-term changes in weather patterns.

-Disease – The use of managed bumble bees for pollination of greenhouse crops has lead to the spillover of disease from managed to wild bumble bees.
+Disease – The use of managed bumble bees for pollination of greenhouse crops has led to the spillover of disease from managed to wild bumble bees.

 Pesticides – These chemicals are meant to affect pests but may have harmful effects on bumble bees as the have contact with sprayed plants.